A novella published by PenPress in 2011 and republished by CreateSpace in 2015.

 An anthology to mark the centenary of World War I published by Mardibooks in 2014.

 This anthology was published by Mardibooks in collaboration with IdeasTap, and was the result of a national creative writing competition.
 23 winning entries made it into the published edition with a further 23 receiving commendations.
 The anthology comprises a diverse selection of short stories that tackle the subject of 'conflict' and were selected by the judges for being well plotted, original and captivating narratives.
+Alex's piece tells the sad tale pf Thomas Highgate - the first English serviceman to be executed in the Great War for cowardice.
+He was only 19 years-of-age.
 The authors appearing in this volume include: Alexandar Altman, R M F Brown, Dominic Brown, Gavin Bryce, A D Cooper, O K David, Peter Ewing, James Friend, James Graham, Elizabeth Howliston, Michael Jones, Samantha Leighton, Robbie MacNiven, David McVey, Alex Pearl, Rachel Pownall, Helewn Raven, Katie Redford, Andy Robinson, Fatima Safi, Ramona Scarborough, Adrienne Silcock and Emma Stanley,